theseanything/civilservicelgbt.github.io/_events/20180924-bispace-manchester.md

 ## BiSpace Manchester

-Come along to Piccadilly Gate (room 1.06) on 24 September at 12:30 to 14:00 in London.
+Come along to Piccadilly Gate (room 1.06) on 24 September at 12:30 to 14:00 in Manchester.

 This will be a chilled lunch time event to meet fellow bi, pan and queer civil servants over lunch time and celebrate Bi Visibility Day.